mobanisto/pinpit-gradle-plugin/README.md

 version of Wine installed (from the
 [WineHQ download page](https://wiki.winehq.org/Download), at the time of writing version 7.0.1).
+It's also required to install [Mono](https://wiki.winehq.org/Mono) using Wine.
+Download the latest MSI version from [here](https://dl.winehq.org/wine/wine-mono/) (version 7.4.0 at the moment) and install that using `wine msiexec /i wine-mono-7.4.0-x86.msi`.

 Here's a summary of the supported build hosts and target formats and what we plan to work on: